 The governmental funds balance sheet and statement of revenues, expenditures, and changes in fund balances provide detailed information about the School's most significant funds.
-The School operates the following funds; a General Fund and a Special Revenue Fund.
+The School operates the following funds; a General Fund, a Debt Service Fund, and a Special Revenue Fund.
 For reporting purposes each fund is shown as a major fund.